cerner/fhir.cerner.com/README.md

       - create
       - update

-Similarly field values can be flexed per action as well
+Similarly, field values can be flexed per action as well:

-  <pre>Alter the required and note values for update and create
+    Alter the required and note values for update and create
     - name: id
       required:
       - update: 'Yes'
       - create: 'No'
       type: id
       description: The logical id of the resource to update.
       example: |
         {
           "id": "123412"
         }
       note:
-    - update: The id value must match the AllergyIntolerance/&lt;id&gt; value.
+      - update: The id value must match the AllergyIntolerance/<id> value.
-    - create: The id field <b>must not</b> be set when performing an update operation.</pre>
+      - create: The id field must not be set when performing an update operation.

 The name of the action isn't limited to create and update, but only one action can be used at a time when generating a field table.

 #### Linking

-Linking is supported in a few forms
+Linking is supported in a few forms.

 ##### Field names